Yes! hope may with my strong desire keep pace,

 That breathes on earth the air of paradise.

-We are busy working to bring William Wordsworth's "Yes! hope may with my strong desire keep pace" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "Yes! hope may with my strong desire keep pace" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Yes! hope may with my strong desire keep pace" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.